Best cash and online savings platforms in the UK

 Are savings platforms any good?

 Savings platforms are ideal for people who have a significant amount of savings but don't want the administrative hassle of having to shop around and continually open/close savings accounts.
 Savings platforms provide an incredibly easy way to manage multiple savings accounts using a central online hub.
 Hargreaves Lansdown*, one of the UK's largest financial services companies, has brought the concept to a wider audience with the launch of its free to use Active Savings service*.
 At present, it has the lowest minimum deposit of all the savings platforms out there (at just £1).
-Raisin* offers a similar service.
+Raisin* and Flagstone* offer similar services.
 For consumers, savings platforms services do offer an easy way to increase the amount of interest that they are earning on their savings, but if they want to guarantee the maximum interest rate possible they will still have to shop around in the old fashioned way.

 Alternatives to savings platforms